KnightedKestrel/PowerCord/README.md

 ## Setup

 Project requires [Node.js](https://nodejs.org/) to run.
-After installing, it is recommended to use [NVM](https://github.com/nvm-sh/nvm) ([installation guide](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/)) to manage node versions and stay up to date.
+After installing, it is recommended to use [NVM](https://github.com/nvm-sh/nvm) ([installation guide](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/)) to manage Node versions.
+To set the Node version used by the project, run `nvm use` from root and follow the prompts, especially if that version has not been installed yet.

 No other system level dependencies are needed.

 ### Environment